Gwayaboy/PlaywrightHandsOnLab/README.md

 ---

-## Exercise 2: Your First Playwright Test
+## Exercise 2: Implement your BDD Playwright Test

 **Goal:** Write a Playwright test to verify that searching for a movie displays the correct results.